 - Eren Allak — Visual-inertial odometry with global nonGaussian uncertainty

 - Agata Barciś — Time synchronization in aerial robot networks

 - Michał Barciś — Optimized data transmission for 3D reconstruction using UAV swarms

-- Christian Brommer — Modular multi-sensor fusion for unmanned arial vehicle navigation
+- Christian Brommer — Modular multi-sensor fusion for unmanned aerial vehicle navigation

 - Pasquale Grippa — Drone-based delivery systems